 These theorems allow the surrection of something that is formally

-elementary probability theory is so, but there are some niggles related to the
+This is formally so, but there are some niggles related to the

 probability, that in the context of the present lemma must have the

-form of "probability is proportion plus a certain condition (or
+form of "probability is proportion plus a certain condition that enables

 inferences of probabilities from proportions".